Fort Mill Texting While Driving Car Accidents

 Police officers can pull someone over solely for texting behind the wheel.
 An experienced attorney who focuses on texting while driving cases could cite these laws to prove liability in an injured party’s claim.

-Proving Liability in a Texting While Driving Case
+What Evidence Can Be Used to Prove Liability in a Texting While Driving Case?

 Anyone who was texting while driving before a crash would almost certainly be the primarily liable party for any injuries or losses resulting from that accident.
 In many auto collision cases, a distracted driving citation from the officer who responded to the accident is sufficient to prove liability.